allogn/robustness/Readme.md

 ```
 The resulting set is a cartesian product of solver parameters 1 and 2.

-### Running Simple IM

-Setting `mode=-1` for the Rob solver corresponds to the simple IM.
-Simple IM is implemented in `src/SatGreedy/imm.cpp`, and is compiled in a separate binary from Rob.
-The `Experiment.py` class considers a special case of `mode=-1`, and schedules Imm instead of Rob.

 ### Running Robust algorithms for a sequence of blocked nodes

 Setting `number_of_blocked_nodes=-1` will run all algorithms for a sequence of blocked nodes up to n-1, where n is the size of a graph.
+For IMM solver all-sequence run triggers the Dynamic IMM algorithm.

 # Running Experiments

-All experiments are described as JSON files in the `dags/emt` directory.
+All experiments are described as JSON files in the `dags` directory.
 The following script loads a JSON file and runs the corresponding experiment:

 ```
 python3 scripts/load_and_run_experiment.py <name of experiment>